-On January 1st, 2015, I made a single, simple resolution – I was going to triple my income in 2015.
+On January 1st, 2015, I made a single, simple resolution – I was going to triple my income for the year.
 And I did.

-When I hear from readers about their financial goals, I generally see two issues – they’re either aiming too low or they don’t have a plan.
+When I hear from readers about their income goals, I generally see two issues – they’re either aiming too low or they don’t have a plan.

 Wherever you are on the income scale – an investment banker earning six figures or a student barista making $10 an hour – know that you can earn more money next year.